vectos/vectos-site-astro/src/content/blog/astro.md

 The previous version of this website was also built with Tailwind CSS, but for static site generation, I was using Laravel (PHP yes) _Jigsaw_.
 The build was running on Netlify and the artifacts were also published on Netlify.
 All was good until the build was broken and I decided to rebuild my site.

 The first attempt was with Next.js.
 I started also off by rebuilding all the components with Chakra UI (totally different than Tailwind CSS) and Storybook.
-That turned out great and was a great way to build a static site or a single-page application.
+That turned out great and is a great way to build a static site or a single-page application.
 However, the experience of turning plain Markdown into HTML was dreadful.
 I was plagued with several packages like frontmatter, greymatter and so on but it was confusing to get things going.
 After a day of yak-shaving, I quit and didn't touch my site until recently when I decided to give Astro a swing.

 ## What is Astro?